LeaMusi/EthoVision_Helper/README.md

 ## Overview of functions:

 **read_tracks_excel:** reads tracks from excel file, separates data from metadata and returns them as pandas dataframes.
-Interpolates with a limit of two consecutive empty cells (this can be changed in the code, search for "interpolate").
+Interpolates with a limit of five consecutive empty cells (this can be changed in the code, search for "interpolate").

 **write_out_track:** writes out smoothed or unsmoothed tracks as well as metadata to csv files.